k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'You feel smart!
 You must have been (null).'
 - Fix: properly update inventory for drained corpses (curses mode)
 - Fix: account for vampire frail/starved status in exerper()
+- Fix: properly update inventory when polymorphing into a monster or rehumanizing (curses mode)